Lonero-Team/NOMP-Config/README.md

 # NOMP-Config

-These are the configuration files for adding Lonero to NOMP
+These are the configuration files needed to add Lonero to NOMP